Gender Affirming Therapy

 Empowering you to live authentically as your true self!

-What can I expect from gender therapy?
+What can I expect from gender affirming therapy?

-A gender therapist can help you:
+A therapist can help you:

 - Access resources and support groups

 - Assist you in your social, emotional, familial, occupational, academic, legal and medical affirmation process

 - Learn tools in how to manage depression, anxiety or dysphoria symptoms

 - Manage social anxiety and issues with friends, classmates or colleagues